JulieMontoya/AdveBuilder/scripts/README.md

 + `DIRECTION num` -- creates an exit to a given room.
 + `DIRECTION/[RETURN] num` -- creates an exit to a given room, but returning by a different direction.

+# mksm

+This is a script to generate `stock_messages.6502` from an SQLite3 database.
+This file has constants for the IDs of the stock messages used by the game engine.

+A single parameter is expected, which is the input filename without .sqlite3 extension.
+Output is to STDOUT for easy redirection.

 # Older Versions

 These are provided for compatibility, so it is still possible to work with older